 Some past successes: We were delighted that Temporary Safety by Rose Drew was placed at number 9 by Purple Patch in their 2011 list of Top Twenty Best Individual Collections.
 The poem 'At St. David's' from Colin Speakman's collection Dune Fox and Other Poems 1981-2011 was listed by the Poetry Kit Awards 2011-12 as one of the best individual poems published by a small press during that year.
 Colin's second collection, People in a Landscape was featured in the Yorkshire Post, and reviewed most favourably.
 Rita Jerram’s Tales from a Prairie Journal was also given considerable exposure by the York Press.

 Sorry but no unsolicited submissions can be accepted.

-We are currently working on The Tallyman, the third and final memoir by well-known York writer, Rita Jerram.
+We are currently working on The Tally Man, the third and final memoir by well-known York writer, Rita Jerram.
 This focuses on Rita’s father and her own youth and is written in her characteristic lively and vivid style.
 The book has been attracting international interest.
 As the planned launch for The Tallyman was derailed by Covid restrictions it is now our intent to have a broader celebration of Rita's life later this year and feature all three of Rita's books: Tales from a Prairie Journal, A Shadow in my Life and The Tallyman.